astrumevorsor/cse15l-lab-reports/lab4-week8.md

 ## Step 7: Run the tests, demonstrating that they now succeed

-Run the junit tests again. javac should be 2 arrows up and the run tester should be 2 arrows up.
+Run the junit tests again. ```javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java```  should be 2 arrows up and the  ```java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore``` command should be 2 arrows up.
 Run these tests.

 Should be okay now.